yassineAlouini/hyperparameters-optimization/README.md

 # Slides

 The talk slides are available [here](talk_slides.pdf).
+The webinar slides are available [here](webinar_slides.pdf)

 # Notebooks

 You can check the different notebooks used during the talk and the live demo by browsing the [notebooks](/notebooks) folder.
 It also contains the accompanying notebook for the blog post.
+The `/notebooks/webinar` folder contains the webinar notebook.

 # Resources